cgranade/cgranade.github.io/_includes/docs/cv.md

 ## Recent Work History ##

-- Owner and Principle at Dual Space Solutions LLC.
+- Owner and Principal, Dual Space Solutions LLC.
 May 2023 to present.
 - Senior Research Developer, Microsoft.
 July 2017 to October 2022.
 - Research Associate, University of Sydney.
 March 2015 to July 2017.
 - Research Assistant, Institute for Quantum Computing.
 May 2010 to February 2015.